arcee-ai/mergekit/README.md

 ## Tokenizer Transplantation (`mergekit-tokensurgeon`)

 `mergekit-tokensurgeon` is a specialized tool for transplanting tokenizers between models, allowing you to align the vocabulary of one model with another.
 This is particularly useful for cheaply producing draft models for speculative decoding or for cross-tokenizer knowledge distillation.
 See the [documentation](docs/tokensurgeon.md) for more details and how to use it.

+Vocabulary-dependent biases and other auxiliary parameters are remapped by exact token identity; entries for new tokens are initialized to zero.
+Embedding matrices continue to use the selected approximation method.

 ## Citation